Alfalfa, Alabama

 Alfalfa was an unincorporated community in Marengo County, Alabama, United States.
 It has since been annexed into the adjacent city of Demopolis.
 Alfalfa had a post office at one time, but it no longer exists.
-The settlement was originally named "Van Dorn" in honor of General Earl Van Dorn, later renamed "Eddins' Station" for State Senator Edward Oswell Eddins, but was eventually renamed "Alfalfa", for the alfalfa hay produced in the area.
+The settlement was originally named "Van Dorn" in honor of Confederate General Earl Van Dorn, later renamed "Eddins' Station" for State Senator Edward Oswell Eddins, but was eventually renamed "Alfalfa", for the alfalfa hay grown in the area.

 Geography

 Alfalfa is located at and has an elevation of 144 ft.

 Demographics

 Alfalfa never reported a population figure separately on the U.S. Census as an unincorporated community on the U.S. Census according to the census returns from 1850-2010.
 It has since been annexed into Demopolis.